I'm Dancing as Fast as I Can: Production

+Edgar Scherick later said, "Michael Eisner said, 'Let's make the first Valium movie.'
+I think it is the only Valium movie.
+I hated the guts of our lead actress Jill Clayburgh.
+She was cruel to everybody.
+I hate cruel people.
+It wasn't a bad book.
+Jill Clayburgh was Michael Eisner's cousin or something like that.
+He wanted to make a picture with Jill Clayburg.
+I never thought much of the picture."

 Much of the film was shot on location in New York City.
 The hospital interiors and exteriors were filmed at Pomona College in Claremont, California.

 Some of the original music composed by Stanley Silverman was performed by pianist Paul Jacobs.
 The soundtrack includes "I Guess I'll Have to Change My Plan" by Tony Bennett and Count Basie and "Our Love Is Insane" by Desmond Child and Rouge.

 Critical response

 The film received negative reviews during its release.
 In her review in The New York Times, Janet Maslin called it a forceful and involving film.
 But it's not an especially revealing one.
 We never quite learn why Barbara Gordon, who is played earnestly and vigorously by Jill Clayburgh, has gotten into trouble.
 Although the film describes her illness and recovery in harrowing detail, it simply presents the symptoms ...
 I'm Dancing as Fast as I Can is often quite effective, by nature of the very nightmare that it chronicles.
 But its power is more bluntly disturbing than provocative or controlled.
 Geraldine Page particularly exemplifies this, in the role of a poet who is dying of cancer ... the film isn't sure how to use her.
 It returns to her periodically, as if trying not to be forgetful, rather than in a more dramatic or opportune way.
 It doesn't wonder why Barbara is more deeply attached to this woman than to anyone else in her life.
 And it chronicles her illness as much for its upsetting effect as to provide any insight into Barbara.
 This movie doesn't need any more distress than Barbara's story already provides.

 According to Variety: "Crucial inability of a film to get inside a character's head spells big trouble for I'm Dancing As Fast As I Can.
 Result here is that Jill Clayburgh's constantly center-stage character comes off as the pill-popping dingbat she's called at one point, rather than as a fascinating lady with a major problem ...
 Only two members of the large supporting cast, Dianne Wiest and Geraldine Page, have any chance to develop their characters, and both do well."

 I'm Dancing as Fast as I Can holds a 33% rating on Rotten Tomatoes based on six reviews.